Login to access subscriber-only resources.

 About the Journal

-Martha C. Pennington, SOAS and Birkbeck College, University of London, UK
+Martha C. Pennington, Birkbeck University of London, UK

-The journal also publishes book reviews.
-New Books are a readers’ reviews of books in any area included in the journal; normally 1500-2500 words but longer comparative or theoretical review articles will be considered.
-Potential reviewers should first contact the Review Editor to request a book for review.
-Reviewers should aim for an informative and balanced review that includes: an overview of the content of the book, reflections on both its strengths and weaknesses, and an assessment of its audience and value.
+New Books are reviews of books in any area included in the journal; normally 1500-2500 words but longer comparative or theoretical review articles will be considered.
+Potential reviewers should first contact the Editor to propose a book for review.
+Reviewers should aim for an informative and balanced review that includes: an overview of the content of the book, reflections on its strengths and weaknesses, and an assessment of its audience and value.

 ISSN: 1756-5839 (print)